 From household accounts though, it would appear that George himself made an occasional attempt at dieting, probably following advice from his doctors.
 Sober meals of plain boiled salmon and rice soup appeared on dinner menus, but one can only assume that these half-hearted attempts at dieting failed; especially considering that alongside these dishes were the somewhat less slimming sweetbreads and lobster-au-gratin.

-We came across this amusing little anecdote about the extremely wealthy banker Thomas Coutts who was staying as a guest of the Prince of Wales in Brighton.
-The story goes that the morning after the night before, Thomas Coutts, nursing something of a hangover, decided to take a breath of air and was sitting outside the pavilion when an eccentric elderly lady approached him, assuming he was a beggar due to his attire (it had clearly been quite a party), she handed him a token for five shillings issued by Coutts bank to buy himself breakfast.
+I came across this amusing little anecdote about the extremely wealthy banker Thomas Coutts who was staying as a guest of the Prince of Wales in Brighton.
+The story goes that, the morning after the night before, Thomas Coutts, nursing something of a hangover, decided to take a breath of air and was sitting outside the pavilion when an eccentric elderly lady approached him, assuming he was a beggar due to his attire (it had clearly been quite a party), she handed him a token for five shillings issued by Coutts bank to buy himself breakfast.
 She also said she would speak to her friends as she felt sure that between them they could raise enough money to buy him a dinner.
 Coutts thanks her profusely and said he would wait for her on the same bench that evening.

 Sure enough, in the middle of the Prince’s banquet, Coutts slipped out unnoticed and returned to the same bench.
 The elderly lady and her friends soon appeared and she cried out, ‘there’s my distressed old friend for whom I ask your charity’ ‘That’, exclaimed one of the ladies, ‘ why that’s Mr …’ but before she could utter the great banker’s name, the Prince of Wales appeared from behind, and to the amazement of the benevolent lady, slapped the poor old man on the back and shouted loudly ‘ Tom Coutts, we have fined you a bottle for leaving your glass’, Thus leaving the elderly lady speechless and embarrassed.
 We never did find out whether he returned her initial five shillings or not – presumably not, that’s why he remained so wealthy!

-All in all, George was destined for greatness, quite literally.
-And it was a fact that didn’t go unnoticed.
+All in all, George was destined for greatness, quite literally and it was a fact that didn’t go unnoticed.
 His wife Caroline, on first meeting him, commented “he is very fat, and he is nothing like as handsome as his portrait”; perhaps why the famously unhappy marriage didn’t work.

 The Duchess of Gloucester drew the comparison between George and “a great feather bed”.

 It supposedly took three hours to lace him into his girdle and whale bone corset due to all the “bulging”.
-Once girdled his waist measured 55 inches, however, this feat of engineering was such that the tightness of the girdle almost caused George to faint during his own coronation and contemporaries are recorded as saying that his natural stomach hung between his knees.
+Once girdled his waist measured 55 inches, however, this feat of engineering was such, that the tightness of the girdle almost caused George to faint during his own coronation and contemporaries are recorded as saying that his natural stomach hung between his knees.
 Someone else, rather unkindly likened him to a “great sausage stuffed into the covering”.

 It was most definitely not a case of ‘like father, like son‘!